Tracy Henderson

 If you feel challenged by a current situation and you’re not sure how to move forward then let's talk.
 We’ll discuss what's going on for you and develop an approach that’s specific to both you and the individual needs of the situation.

-Each of us are unique individuals who express ourselves in very different ways.
-There is not a right way to be, but rather there are emotional signals and behaviors that we project to others which tend to communicate louder than the words we speak.
+Each of us is a unique individual, expressing ourselves in different ways.
+There is no “right” way to be.
+However, the emotional signals and behaviors we project often communicate more loudly than the words we speak.

 Examples from restricting the expression and communication of feelings and emotions may include: